|Quick Facts: School and Career Counselors and Advisors|

 School counselors help students develop academic and social skills.
 Career counselors and advisors help people choose a path to employment.

 School counselors work in public and private schools.
 Career counselors and advisors are employed primarily in colleges and universities but also work in career centers and private practice.
 Both types of counselors usually work full time.

-Most school counselors must have a master’s degree in school counseling or a related field and have a state-issued credential.
-Some states require licensure for career counselors.
+Most school counselors need a master’s degree in school counseling or a related field and have a state-issued credential.
+Some states require licensure for career counselors and advisors.